alonshrestha/stechalon.com/_posts/2019-07-21-install-systemback-restore-previous-state-ubuntu-linux.md

 Unfortunately, systemback does not provide any update and does not exist in the support list of the latest version of Ubuntu.
 If you have more queries on this you can [check here](https://answers.launchpad.net/systemback){:target="_blank"}{:rel="nofollow"}.

-We have installed the systemback application in Ubuntu 20.04, 19.10, and 18.04 using PPA of Ubuntu 16.04 and [Open PGP key](https://launchpad.net/~sonicwalker){:target="_blank"}{:rel="nofollow"}.
+We have installed the systemback application on Ubuntu 20.04, 19.10, and 18.04 using PPA of Ubuntu 16.04 and [Open PGP key](https://launchpad.net/~sonicwalker){:target="_blank"}{:rel="nofollow"}.
 At the end, we created .sblive and wrote the system in a usb flash drive.
 We were also able to convert the .sblive file to bootable iso file.

 **Disclaimer**:
 - *Some links used in this article are affiliated.
 This means if you do certain actions through that link I might earn some commission.*